 The school governors have responsibility for ensuring the quality of provision across the school.
-Lisa Henshall is the designated governor for SEND, and regular meetings between the SEND governors and SENCO take place to monitor the provision made for pupils with SEND.
+Shirley Jones is the designated governor for SEND, and regular meetings between the SEND governors and SENCO take place to monitor the provision made for pupils with SEND.
+Shirley is also the designated governor for Looked After children.